Your data: older adults and physical disabilities

 After you’ve been assessed

-Once we have agreed your Care Plan, we will discuss with you the four options under self-directed support.
+Once we have agreed your Care Plan, we will discuss with you the four options under Self-directed support.
+If you have chosen a Direct Payment (option1) we will share your information about your individual budget including your name ,address , post code and email address onto our approved providers secure portal.
 If we are arranging a service on your behalf we will put information about your care requirements and your postcode area (for example: AB11) onto an electronic portal.
 This is so that we can match your requirement for care with any available care provider resource in your area which will enable us to confirm your care package.
 We do not put any information about you on this portal other than your care requirements and your postcode area.

 Reviewing your Care Plan